-The primary purpose of continuing membership dues is to maintain the Tour du Canada website, which allows members to keep in touch with other and be up to date on cycling in Canada. top
+The primary purpose of continuing membership dues is to maintain the Tour du Canada website, which allows members to keep in touch with other prospective and past riders and be up to date on cycling in Canada. top

 The next step towards participating in Tour du Canada, which you can do at the same time as you join the club, is to send in a registration application.
-The registration application is to be accompanied by a C$100 registration fee.
+The registration application is to be accompanied by a C$150 application fee.
 That can be a cheque or a wire transfer.
 That amount applies towards final fees.
-The membership and registration packages are sent out separately. top
+It is not refundable.
+The membership and registration packages are sent out separately.

 Tour Participation Forms and Deposit

 Upon receipt of your application form, and confirmation of the tour fees and schedule by the Board, we send out a set of forms that must be reviewed and completed.
-The forms are then returned to us, accompanied by a C$600 deposit (if by cheque, dated no ealier than October 1 in the year prior to the proposed tour).
+The forms are then returned to us, accompanied by a C$600 registration fee (if by cheque, dated no ealier than October 1 in the year prior to the proposed tour).
 Please refer to the Dates and Fees page for payment methods Dates and Fees.

-Participation in Tour du Canada is confirmed in writing when the following steps are completed (subject to final payment outlined in the Tour du Canada policies).
+Participation in Tour du Canada is confirmed when the following steps are completed (subject to final payment being received as outlined in the Tour du Canada policies).